gpu troubleshooting saga.

 Solution

-Use X11 or create a systemd service that automatically throttles the discrete GPU (RX 7600 XT) to low performance mode when screen locks, and restores to auto mode when unlocked.
+Create a systemd service that automatically throttles the GPU (RX 7600 XT) to low performance mode when screen locks, and restores to auto mode when unlocked.

 System Information